 OTA's mission is to enhance online trust and empower users, while promoting innovation and the vitality of the internet.
 As a convener, OTA is a nonprofit, non-partisan think tank supported by a coalition of industry and business leaders.
 OTA brings together advocates, industry and policymakers to proactively address issues and threats, develop best practices and facilitate knowledge sharing.
-OTA works on a wide variety of issues from email security, brand protection and the advertising supply chain, to breach readiness planning, data privacy and the challenges of the growing IoT landscape.

 Vision for Trusted Email - Highly scalable and resilient, email offers significant value which the economy and society increasingly rely on.
 For businesses, email marketing is an affordable and effective way to reach customers, maintain loyalty, inspire purchases and establish positive consumer brand perception.
 Unfortunately, these same attributes have been exploited by cybercriminals and deceptive businesses as the “tactic of choice.”
 This white paper outlines the benefits of email authentication including the use of SPF, DKIM and DMARC as the authentication cocktail.